 Top 8 low-cost airlines in Europe

 Easyjet and Ryanair are synonyms for cheap flights in Europe.
-They are two largest low-cost airlines in Europe.
+They are the two largest low-cost airlines in Europe.

-Ryanair fares are already low, but they also frequent ticket sales, so it’s worth signing up for Ryanair newsletter to always get the best deals.
+Ryanair fares are already low, but they also have frequent ticket sales, so it’s worth signing up for Ryanair newsletter to always get the best deals.

 Ryanair has Ryanair rooms program, where you earn 10% travel credit every time you book accommodation through their website.
-You can use this credit to pay for your Ryanair tickets.
+You can use this travel credit to pay for your Ryanair tickets.

-Things to remember when you fly with Ryanair:
+Things to remember when flying with Ryanair: